It's Hawaii, it rains but, it's Hawaii and it's usually not that bad.

 - Beach locations we use are less likely to get the worst rain simply because of the geography.

 - It rains usually over the mountains, interior, or west side almost every day.
 Waikiki, East Honolulu, and Windward east side by Makapuu and Waimanalo are usually not wet while other parts of the island are.

 - Wet weather in the late Fall and Winter is normal but, it's sunny most days.
-We've had some drought years too.

 - Heavy clouds, overcast, drizzle, wind, and intermittent rain, light or heavy, are not reasons for us to reschedule a wedding.